Thomas Ott

 22.6.2025

-Internationally, Thomas Ott (b.
-10.6.1966, Zurich) is German-speaking Switzerland’s most famous comics author.
-His scratchboard works are a distinct mixture of black-heavy, film-oriented visual language and dark, nightmarish stories.
-The masterful linework and opulent vividness of the images he scratches with a craft knife form an oppressive contrast with the stripped-down wordlessness of his stories.
+Born in 1966 in Zurich, Thomas Ott is German-speaking Switzerland’s most internationally famous comics author.
+His scratchboard works combine a black-heavy visual language (inspired by the dramatic aesthetics of pulp films and books) with stories that are bleak and nightmarish, resulting in grotesque cryptic tragedies.
+The masterful linework and opulent vividness of the images that he scratches out with a craft knife form an unsettling contrast with the wordlessness and macabre humour of his narratives.

-Cartoonmuseum Basel is the first museum to hold a retrospective on this artist, who has been awarded the Swiss Federal Scholarship for Applied Arts several times and, for example, became the first comics artist to receive the Swiss Grand Prix of Design, in 2017.
-The comprehensive exhibition presents originals from all his comic albums, arrangements featuring groups of works, animations, live-action films, objects and sources of inspiration.
+Cartoonmuseum Basel is the first museum to hold a retrospective on this artist, who has been awarded the Swiss Federal Scholarship for Applied Arts three times and, in 2017, became the first comics artist to receive the Swiss Grand Prix of Design.
+The comprehensive exhibition presents originals from all his comic albums, arrangements featuring groups of works, animations, live-action films, objects, sources of inspiration and sketches.

 Press conference: Thursday, 20.03.2025, 11am